polterguy/polterguy.github.io/documentation/magic.data.common/index.md

 select * from 'table1' where 'table1'.'field1' in (@0,@1,@2) limit 25
 ```

-#### Escaping character
+### Escaping character

-If you by some freak accident happen to have a column in one of your tables that is name for instance `neq`,
+If you by some freak accident happen to have a column in one of your tables that is named for instance `neq`,
 you can escape your column name, by prepending a `\` to it.
 See an example below.

 ```